AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

     `Action` -> take action to resolve the conflicts, just like with clear and solid communication and statics. what every you are saying must be data driven.
     `Result` -> It should be positive result.
-53. What is the difference between merge and rebase?

 54. How CI/CD pipeline works?